AberHu/Knowledge-Distillation-Zoo/README.md

   [train_ft.py]()   | factor transfer (ft) | [paper](https://arxiv.org/pdf/1802.04977.pdf)
   [train_dml.py]()   | deep mutual learning (dml) | [paper](https://arxiv.org/pdf/1706.00384.pdf)

-- Note, there are some differences between this repository and the original paper.
+- Note, there are some differences between this repository and the original paper：
 	- For `fitnet`: the training procedure is one stage without hint layer.
 	- For `at`: I use the sum of absolute values with power p=2 as the attention.
 	- For `nst`: I use squared mmd matching.